Is your mobile app secure?

 But Aftenposten found major security flaws in the new app.
 Everyone who logged in, and others with knowledge of the flaws, could theoretically gain access to the information and communication of the more than 63,000 students in the Norwegian capital.

-Aftenposten later revealed the app to have major security flaws which exposed the children’s data.
+Aftenposten later revealed the app’s major security flaws that exposed the children’s data.

 The app did not undergo proper testing

-The reason why the Norwegian DPA entered the case with such force is that a great number of school children’s data had been exposed.
+The Norwegian DPA entered the case with such force because a great number of school children’s data had been exposed.
 The DPA further emphasizes that the responsible party (Municipality of Oslo) did not carry out a good enough testing before the app was launched.

-Therefore, the security breaches were not evident for the UDE.
-However, it was later made clear, that the breaches were very well-known breaches, says Bjørn Erik Thon.
+Therefore, the security breaches were not evident to the UDE.
+However, it was later made clear that the breaches were very well-known breaches, says Bjørn Erik Thon.

-Although the bugs were fixed the same day the UDE was notified, the actions taken were not acceptable for the DPA.
-The UDE is therefore warned of a fine up to €200,000.
+Although the bugs were fixed the same day the UDE was notified, the actions taken were not acceptable to the DPA.
+The UDE is, therefore, warned of a fine of up to €200,000.